jiangbophd/GenerateQRCodeWithHTML5/README.md

 4) gulp build

- we can build a product by it. you can find it in dist folder.
+ we can build a product by it. you can find it in www folder.